 Run towards the objective marker and the game will want you to search for clues.
 Use Eagle Eye to see where you need to go, or just run and talk to the man at the end of the street who is holding his knee.
 He'll point you in the right direction, so follow his directions and go down the street to the next objective marker.
 If you just run straight down this street, you'll find a man angrily confronting the kid about something else the little hoodlum stole.
 Confront the man and he'll back off without further incident.
 Pick up the crucifix the kid dropped at the spot of the confirmation afterwards.
 Arthur tries to leave now, but a prostitute solicits him and Arthur recognizes her as Ms. Downes (the wife of the sickly man who died before he could repay his loan in one of the loansharking missions during Chapter 2).
 He tries to talk to her, but she starts panicking and reports him for harassment to a local police officer.

 You need to flee at this point, and the easiest way to do so is to call your horse and ride out of the northeast corner of town.
 The cops won't follow you this far and you are really close to it, making your escape fairly easy.
 The next problem is that this ordeal will put a bounty on your head, but you still need to sneak the cross back to Sister Calderon.
 Your map will highlight the area she's at, but you need to sneak in without being caught by any of the police.
 The way to the church is fairly safe regardless of where you go, but the church itself is surrounded by law enforcement.
 They'll show up as little red dots on your map and mini-map, so check those before running in anywhere.
 The only safe entrance is on the southeast side of the church, so take the street that leads to this entrance from the north and then sneak your way in.
+One good path is highlighted in red on the map below.
 Walk around the side of the church to the front to give the crucifix back.
 The mission will be completed, but you'll still need to pay off your bounty at some point so consider heading on over to the post office in town afterwards.

 |Money Lending and Other Sins - V|